SuperSpyTX/42-CheckYourDorms/README.md

 # Check Your Dorms
 A userscript / chrome extension to check your eligibility to stay in the dorms.

-This combines the total hours in the week (from Sunday to Saturday) and produces
+This combines the total hours in the week (from Sunday to Saturday) and produces nicely colored output according to hours accumulated (>=38 hours a week would appear green, red otherwise).

 ![](extension_screenshot2.png)

+Inspired by an new project initiative called Check Your Dorms to peer check dorm eligibility.

+To be eligible to stay, it requires 38 hours a week in the lab, 2 exams completed (unless finished) and 1 level a month.

 # Installing